New blog by our ambassadors: The Long Road to Innovation

-SANBio Student Ambassadors
+SANBio Youth Ambassadors

 We at SANBio wish to engage students in order to promote biosciences and leverage the younger generation's enthusiasm.
-Under the BioFISA II programme, an initiative has been launched to form and mobilize a group of passionate supporters and volunteers, the SANBio Student Ambassadors.
+Under the BioFISA II programme, an initiative has been launched to form and mobilize a group of passionate supporters and volunteers, the SANBio Youth Ambassadors.
 We will equip them to speak smartly about biosciences, SANBio and its vision.
-Student ambassadors will be provided with a welcome kit, including guidelines for speaking about our organization, the history of SANBio, the programmes and services we offer, a directory of friendly and relevant places to spread the word, some branded promotional products and information material etc. We will also arm them with the right know-how and intelligence necessary for communicating effectively about our organization.
+Youth ambassadors will be provided with a welcome kit, including guidelines for speaking about our organization, the history of SANBio, the programmes and services we offer, a directory of friendly and relevant places to spread the word, some branded promotional products and information material etc. We will also arm them with the right know-how and intelligence necessary for communicating effectively about our organization.

-How do I become a Student Ambassador?
+How do I become a Youth Ambassador?

 We keep track of the most active contributors and contact the candidates showing the most activity.

 While the youth ambassadors are non-paid volunteers, SANBio can provide them with the following incentives:

 Ambassadors will be invited to participate in various events and visits in the SADC region and potentially beyond (agreed-upon travel will be paid for).

 Ever felt like doing something new and exciting?
 We can provide support for relevant initiatives and activities.

 Not to forget: Career advancement, references, training and networking ... and more to come.